 Ouachita Mountains Trails

-The Ouachita Mountains and Ouachita National Forest span the state line between Arkansas and Oklahoma, and in fact some individual trails do too so it seems easiest to segregate these from the state-specific pages.
+The Ouachita Mountains ecoregion and Ouachita National Forest span the Arkansas/Oklahoma state line, and in fact some individual trails do too so it seems easiest to segregate these from the state-specific pages.

 Useful Resources: